c0pperdragon/BreadBin/bernd/README.md

 ## Special handling of BRK

 As it happens, the BRK instruction has the opcode $00.
-Executing this opcode causes the Bernd emulator to just restart, which also resets the emulated 65c816 processor.
+Executing this opcode causes the Bernd emulator just to restart, which also resets the emulated 65c816 processor.

 ## Special use of XCE

-Event though emulation is missing and the E flag is not implemented, programmes still need to be able to use the XCE instruction to get into native mode when running on a genuine 65C816 processor.
+Even though emulation is missing and the E flag is not implemented, programmes still need to be able to use the XCE instruction to get into native mode when running on a genuine 65C816 processor.
-To allow this, the XCE instruction in the context of Bernd, it does not change anything of the emulation state, but always just sets the C flag instead of returning the previous state of the E (which would be 0 in native mode).
+To allow this, the XCE instruction when executed by Bernd, does not change anything on the emulation state.
+It always just directly sets the C flag, instead of setting it to the previous emulation state (which would be 0 in native mode).
-With this a program can detect that it is running in the Bernd emulator without additional preparations.
+With this a program can detect when it is running in the Bernd emulator without additional preparations.